 How to Write an Effective Epilogue

-How to Write an Epilogue in Steps
+How to Write an Epilogue in Simple Steps

 Books take you to another world.
 And, most of the time, you invest hours, maybe days or weeks, into these characters.
 For longer series, with dozens of sequels, your relationship with characters may even last years.
 Therefore, when the story is done, readers don’t just want to see the words “The End”.
 Instead, they want to know what happened to their favorite characters.
 Here’s where your epilogue comes in.